tim-one/startie/README.md

 Other _potential_ problems could come from "normalization", fancy schemes that actually change code points.
 We certainly do none of that, and I doubt any voting service would either.
 They're just using Unicode to display candidate names faithfully, not analyzing them or doing computation on them.

+**Q:** What happens if two sort keys are the same?

+**A:** Won't happen.
+Note that two names' UTF-8 encodings can't be the same in this context.
+It's an election, and if ballots displayed two names the same way, voters couldn't distinguish between them.
+So all names display uniquely.
+That implies that their UTF-8 encodigs must also be pairwise distinct ("different displays" implies "different sequence of Unicode code points" implies "different encodings").

+So it remains that their crypto hashes may nevertheless be the same.
+That's phenomenally unlikely.
+Collison resistance is a primary design goal of crypto hashes, and to date there is no publicly known case of two distinct inputs of _any_ kind whose hashes collide.
+That's not for lack of trying.

+If it happens anyway, the tiebreaking may or may match across implementations.
+The code doesn't care, and will proceed to deliver whatever the implementation language's sort does about equal keys.
+In Python, the sort is stable, and dicts preserve insertion order, so at least the results will be reproducible across runs of the Python implementation.
+I don't know about `Node.js` details.
+But, "won't happen", so don't worry about it :smile:.

 ## Acks

 - Thanks to Larry Hastings, for talks about this kind of approach when he was writing his lovely [starvote](https://github.com/larryhastings/starvote) library.
 The idea here is similar, but less ambitious, simpler, and much less tied to Python quirks.
 Larry uses a crypto hash to seed Python's Mersenne Twister; we don't use a conventional PRNG at all.
 Larry goes on to build a crypto hash of all the ballots, but we only look at the score dict.
 That's partly for efficiency, but also looking forward to a future when STAR is the only voting method in use 😄.
 Then "precinct summability" becomes important - there may not be a "collection of ballots" in one place _to_ look at, just a sum of score dicts aggregated from different precincts.